mohammad-alaa-ma/Banking-System/README.md

 📋 1.
 Show Client List

 🔹 Description: View a detailed list of all registered clients, including their account information.
-🔹 Purpose: Allows administrators to quickly access an overview of the entire client base.
+<br>🔹 Purpose: Allows administrators to quickly access an overview of the entire client base.

 ➕ 2.
 Add New Client